DavitGadyan/-homework-final-computing-data-science/dspipeline/README.md

 │   └── E Commerce Dataset.xlsx        <- Input datadump.
 │
 │
-├── notebooks          <- Jupyter notebooks testing the diabetes package (hm6_testing.ipynb) │
+├── notebooks          <- Jupyter notebooks testing the diabetes package (final_testing.ipynb) │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── diabetesoop                <- Source code for use in this project.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── dspipeline                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
 │   ├── data